Today's Top Gainer

 NATURE OF BUSINESS

 There has been no change in the nature of business of the Company.
-However, after the closure of the financial year under review, M/s JHS Svendgaard Retail Ventures Private Limited, has become the subsidiary of the company.
+However, during the financial year under review, M/s JHS Svendgaard Retail Ventures Private Limited, has become the subsidiary of the company.

 JHS Svendgaard Retail Ventures Pvt.
 Ltd. is engaged into the Chain of Retail Stores at various Airports in or outside India.
 The First Retail Store of the company is functional at the Indira Gandhi International Airport (T2 Terminal) at Delhi.
 The company has plan to open 150 stores at various Airports in coming future.

-During the year under review there are two subsidiaries i.e. M/s JHS Svendgaard Brands Limited (formerly known as JHS Svendgaard Dental Care Limited) and M/s JHS Svendgaard Mechanical and Warehouse Private Limited, as on March 31, 2018.
+During the year under review there are three subsidiaries i.e. M/s JHS Svendgaard Brands Limited (formerly known as JHS Svendgaard Dental Care Limited) and M/s JHS Svendgaard Mechanical and Warehouse Private Limited, as on March 31, 2019 and M/s JHS Svendgaard Retail Ventures Private Limited (formerly known as JHS Svendgaard Infrastructure Private Limited) as on April 13, 2019.

 Pursuant to Section 129 (3) of the Companies Act, 2013 and Ind AS-110 issued by the Institute of Chartered Accountants of India, Consolidated Financial Statements presented by the Company include the financial statements of its subsidiaries.